 Visitors come to South Walton’s beaches for the sugar-white sands and the feeling of those fine quartz crystals squeaking between their toes, but regulars have probably strolled along the beach at some point and came across seagrass or sargassum weed washed up on the shoreline.
 In warmer months, you might even come across what locals refer to as “June Grass,” which is actually a type of marine algae.

-So besides washing up on the beach, or maybe even getting stuck in your hair and bathing suits, what’s the story behind these naturally occurring phenomenon?
+So besides washing up on the beach, or maybe even getting stuck in your hair and bathing suits, what’s the story behind this naturally occurring phenomenon?
 Well, we reached out the University of West Florida’s Dr. Wayne Bennett, a professor of Marine Biology, to provide some insight.

 Types of Seagrass

 In our area seagrasses grow in bays and estuaries.
 The seagrass that we see along the beaches of the Gulf of Mexico are broken or dislodged plants that have been transported by wave and tidal action.

 The types of seagrass commonly found at certain times of the year along the Gulf Coast are: